Not a Chinchilla

 Take off your rear bike rack and take the Viscacha on the Great Divide Route, the Iditarod trail, or a long day trip.

-Mountain bikers with full-suspension bikes and toad bikers with your carbon frames, this is the bike packing seat bag you’ve been waiting for.
+Mountain bikers with full-suspension bikes and road bikers with your carbon frames, this is the bike packing seat bag you’ve been waiting for.
 High density foam stiffens up the seat post connection and a flexible plastic bottom sheet adds support along the bag’s length.